Guichaguri/jatg/README.md

-# JATG - Just Another Template Generator
+# jatg - just another template generator

-Low configuration CLI to generate files based on templates.
+jatg is a low configuration tool to generate files based on templates.

+Most template generation tools require elaborate configurations, lack intuitive usage, are tied to a specific framework or do not support variable transformations.
+The objective of this tool is to be as intuitive as possible while providing a flexible feature set.

+Simply create a template, add it to the configuration file and then run the CLI to generate files.

 ## Setting Up

-1. Create the `templates.json` configuration file
+### Create the `templates.json`

-2. Create your template files (the filenames can end with .template, which will be removed from the generated file)
-3. Generate the files by running `npx jatg`
+You can create the file by running `npx jatg --init`, or just start by copying the example below:

-## Configuration

-The configuration is a JSON file named `templates.json`.
-Here's an example:
+**templates.json**
 ```json
 {
   "$schema": "https://unpkg.com/jatg/templates.schema.json",